rmupap/rmupap.github.io/admissions/application-analysis-process.md

 - strengths upon which they can build to become excellent practitioners, and
 - career aspirations.

-Additional considerations include but are not limited to: clarity of purpose, style and voice, and professionalism.
+Additional considerations include but are not limited to: clarity of purpose, style, voice, and professionalism.

 ### References

 References provide an opportunity for program faculty to examine external perspectives of applicants' potential for success.
-Applicants are encouraged to choose references who are able to comment on the categories described above. **It is strongly recommended that at minimum one of these references be from a physician assistant or physician.**
+Applicants are encouraged to choose references who are able to comment on the categories described above. **It is strongly recommended that at minimum one of these references be from a PA or physician.**